(Taken from the “Ashgrove State School History of the first one hundred years 1877-1977”)

 An Outside School Hours Care building was erected next to the JB Stephens Centre in 2008.
 A new Hall and Resource Centre was built in 2010 as part of the BER program and officially opened in May 2011.
 The old library was removed and the Year 7 classroom (D Block) was moved to the oval to make way for this new building.
 2010 also saw the installation of electronic whiteboards in all classrooms.

-Current school enrolment in 2016 is 798 students with a total of 31 classes.
-The school follows the Australian curriculum for English, Mathematics, Science, Geography and History.
-The four other key learning areas of the Queensland Curriculum are The Arts, Health & Physical Education (HPE), LOTE (Chinese) and Technology.
-2014 saw the introduction of BYOD iPad classes from Prep to Year 6 and this year Ashgrove was selected as an Apple Distinguished School.
+Current school enrolment in 2018 is 786 students with a total of 31 classes.
+The school follows the Australian curriculum for English, Mathematics, Humanities and Social Science (HASS) and Technology.
+The other key learning areas include The Arts, Health & Physical Education (HPE) and Languages other than English LOTE (Chinese).
 Students have the opportunity to learn a String instrument from Year 3 and Woodwind, Brass, Percussion from Year 4.
-Students in Years 4 to Years 6 have a choice of competing in touch football, softball, cricket, netball, AFL, soccer, rugby league, flipper-ball and triathlon for interschool sport on Friday afternoons.
+Students in Years 4 to Years 6 have a choice of competing in touch football, softball, cricket, netball, AFL, soccer, rugby league, water polo and triathlon for interschool sport on Friday afternoons.

 Well known past students of Ashgrove State School include William Jolly (the first Lord Mayor); Ian Healy (Australian wicket keeper); Keith Urban (country singer) and Andrew Stockdale (band member Wolfmother).
-Mrs Anita Bond is the current school Principal.
+Mrs Anita Bond has been the school principal since April 2016.

 Head Teachers/Principals Of Ashgrove State School